davidkidd/py_reporter/README.md

 	  DiamondCut.txt              |8967d7e2accf4e6752ae9b8c4ab58ce22aec26287f3225b91e63cba7bcf37d85
 </pre>

 This is primarily designed to format console output, but you can also get a basic CSV or HTML version.
-Note that both versions will output strings, not CSV or HTML objects.
+Note that both methods will output strings, not CSV or HTML objects.
 If you want the output in something other than a string, you can just parse the output into whatever you need (eg, lxml etree).

 For example: